Christmas Tree Sugar Cookies

 You’ll need all the ingredients shown in the photograph below.

-How to Make Christmas Tree Sugar Cookies With Step-By-Step Instructions
+How to Make Christmas Tree Sugar Cookies with Step-By-Step Instructions

 SERIOUSLY GOOD